 What is adenomyosis?

-Adenomyosis is now considered a common disorder which predominantly affects women in their late reproductive or early perimenopausal years (from 35-50).
-However it is now increasingly seen as a condition identified in young fertile-age women.
+Adenomyosis is now considered a common disorder that predominantly affects women in their late reproductive or early perimenopausal years (from 35 to 50).
+However, it is now increasingly seen as a condition identified in young fertile-age women.
 It is thought to arise from the abnormal growth and invasion of the endometrial tissue into the myometrium (smooth muscle of the uterine wall), although it can spread wider to other areas also.

 The issue with the migration of the endometrial tissue is that it is still responsive to the monthly cyclical hormone fluctuations a woman experiences.
 This means that the ectopic endometrial tissue will swell when oestrogen levels of the body increase during the cycle.
-This creates pain, inflammation and congestion along the area where it's found.
+This creates pain, inflammation, and congestion in the area where it's found.

 Common symptoms associated with adenomyosis include: